tokkonopapa/WordPress-IP-Geo-Block/_posts/2015-04-19-How-wp-zep-works.md

 #### Requesting to <samp>wp-admin/admin.php</samp> ####

-On the plugin's dashboard, we can provide an action `do-my-action` via `admin.php` with a form like this:
+On a plugin dashboard, we can provide an action `do-my-action` via `admin.php` with a form like this:

 {% highlight php startinline=true %}
 <?php